 If you’re not online, you’re invisible

 Not having an online presence for your business means losing out on potential customers.
-The first point of call for people in search of a product or service is usually Google or other online directories such as True Local and Yellow Pages, so make sure your business is listed on each of those sites.
+The first point of call for people in search of a product or service today is usually Google.

 But don’t stop there.
 Building a strong website that provides examples of previous work or testimonials from customers can go a long way in giving your operations added credibility.
 If you sell physical goods, why not offer the ability to buy your product directly from your website?
 Or if you’re selling a service, consider an online contact or booking form, which can be a handy way of generating leads.

 Of course, setting up your own website can be a time-consuming task.
 Luckily there are a number of services, such as Telstra’s Online Essentials or Shopify that can help you launch your business online.

 Keeping the books in order is essential for any business, and it all comes down to finding the accounting software that best suits your business.

 If you don’t have experience with accounting software and are just looking for the basics like invoicing, quoting, time tracking and reconciling accounts, then take a look at FreshBooks.
 It will automate expense recording and paid invoices by matching relevant transactions from your bank account or credit card, so you don’t have to manually track expenses or chase unpaid invoices again.

 Office software and cloud storage

 When it comes to writing and sharing documents, checking emails or working on a spreadsheet, there are a number of options in the market, but few applications offer such a broad range of features as Microsoft’s Office 365.